 Criteria for Treatment and How to Get Started

 A referral is required from your physician requesting “Physiotherapy Core Rehabilitation”.
 This must include a medical diagnosis: Scoliosis, Osteoporosis, MS, neck/back pain, pelvis misalignment, Pre/Post-Natal conditions, pre/post-surgical conditions, etc.

 You will have an initial assessment and treatment by one of our Registered Physiotherapists, who will then make a referral to the Clinical Pilates Instructor.
 This referral will explain the results of your visit, determine the number and frequency of sessions needed, and clarify any specific goals, limitations or contraindications.

 At the conclusion of your Clinical Pilates sessions, your Physiotherapist will reassess and determine the next step in your rehabilitation program.
 You may be ready to go back to work, resume sport, go back to the gym etc. Depending on diagnosis, your Physiotherapist may refer you back for further Clinical Pilates work or transition you into a small group class.

 You are welcome to continue your Pilates exercise after your Physiotherapist discharges you as a fitness client.
 Many of our clients continue with Pilates exercise as a lifestyle choice or as cross-training with other forms of exercise to maintain and challenge the progress they have already achieved.

-Fee: Clinical Pilates sessions are billed at the Private Pilates Training rate of $90 /hour.
+Fee: Clinical Pilates sessions are billed at the Private Pilates Training rate of $90 /hour and are covered under certain extended health care plans or ICBC claims.
 No tax is applicable for Physiotherapy service.